Home Page ] home ] Picture Page ] Site Map/Contents ] Reservation/Pay ] Cancellation/Pay ] Links Par Tout ] of little note ]

 If the tides are right, We make our way back to the marina by way of the Boundary Channel, an unlikely swampy flat with lots of wildlife and a strangely different atmosphere than the trip out.
 On the way is a must photo op that shows off well....here Wow what a day and it's only 3 o'clock!

-The cost of this trip is $72 as a stand alone trip.
-Or $65 if combined with any other class or trip.
+The cost of this trip is $65-$75 as a stand alone trip.
 Many folks combine this trip with a Seneca Creek / Easy white water trip which gives some perspective to the versatility of Washington's Potomac and what a fabulous asset the C&O Canal provides.
 If time and energy permit we end the Seneca trip with a short drive and hike into Great Falls.

 Home Page Canoe Kayak Area Information Reservation [top of this page]